tillson/klaus/README.md

 # Klaus
-An extensible platform agnostic automation service.
+An extensible, platform agnostic, XMPP compliant automation service.

 Originally a novelty bot, Klaus has transcended GroupMe to become a fully extensible automation tool.
 In addition to command-based invocations, you can create automation using the [ChatComponent](src/chat-component.js) api.